atharaziz/mybank-fullstack-app/README.md

 4. Install dependencies:
    - `npm install`
 5. Build the application
    - `npm run build`
-6. After the build is complete, navigate to the build directory (inside your project folder) containing the production-ready files.
+6. After completing the build, navigate to the build directory (inside your project folder) containing the production-ready files.
    - `cd build`
 7. Run the development server:
    - `http-server -p 3000`